aMytho/osse/README.md

 git clone https://github.com/amytho/osse --recurse-submodules
 ```

 Next, copy the `.env.docker` file to `.env`.
 Open the file and modify any values you wish.
+You will likely want to modify the ports and music dirs.

 Next, run the project with Docker/Podman.